-Entry Level Masters (ELM)
+ENTRY LEVEL MASTERS (ELM)

 An Entry Level Master's (ELM) is proposed for students who already possess a BA/BS in another field.
 Students will be enrolled in the identical course work completed by students in the current generic baccalaureate program and the current generic master's program.
 The only changes will involve acceleration of the pre-licensure portion and overlap of course work between the undergraduate and graduate programs.
 Students must meet the current prerequisites for the BS in Nursing, take the Test of Essential Academic Skills (TEAS), and complete a written essay on the expectations of the ELM and their desired career goals.
-Upon acceptance they will begin the existing pre-licensure courses in June 2006 and complete the 6 semesters of the current pre-licensure program August 2007 (14 months).
+Upon acceptance they will begin the existing pre-licensure courses and complete the 6 semesters of the current pre-licensure program (14 months).
 They will be eligible to take the national licensure examination.
 The BS in Nursing is not required to take the licensing examination because these students already possess a BA or BS in another field.
-Students will then continue beginning Fall 2007 full time in the MS in Nursing.
+Students will then continue full time in the MS in Nursing.
 An 18 month sequence is proposed as required by the funding legislation, however, students may opt to complete the MS as a part-time student over a longer period of time.